 - read all the available guidance on GOV.UK before you apply

 - gather all the information and the precise calculations you need before you start your application – if you have a payroll provider, they will be able to help you with this

-- you can find out more in the calculation guidance where you can access a claim calculator – this will allow you to check your claim for most employees who are paid the same amount each pay period
+- find out more in the calculation guidance where you can access a claim calculator – this will allow you to check your claim for most employees who are paid the same amount each pay period

 - access a simple step-by-step guide for additional help.